Image of two primary pupils sat next to each other with their arms over one another's shoulder

 1. Register your school’s interest with us using our online form.
 Add your school’s details and choose ‘Early Career Framework’ as your programme.

-2. Register your ECTs and mentors on the DfE registration service.
+2. Register your ECTs and mentors on the DfE service.
 Choose Teach First as your lead provider where requested.

-Depending on your school’s location and circumstances we may be able to work with you directly or through one of our delivery partners
+Depending on your school’s location and circumstances, we may be able to work with you directly or through one of our delivery partners.

 Once you’ve completed the two steps above, we or your delivery partner will be in touch with next steps.